grunt-gallery/grunt-digital-audit/legacy-website-strategy.md

 The origin of .WARC files is connected to the arts and in particular new media art, which may support a future narrative in grant funding applications.
 :::

-## Possible ways to share archived websites
+## 3. Ways to Share Legacy Websites

 ### Static HTML on web and/or localhost